 When a friend first said “let’s meet at Chez Casimir for brunch”, I somehow expected tagines or generously sumac-topped dishes to be on the menu.
 But now, this translates as “let’s go and have the best brunch in town”.

-As you walk in, on the round table by the bar you’ll see your buffet of starters.
+During these magical times, as you walk in, on the round table by the bar you’ll see your buffet of starters.
 These range from grated carrots, patés, octopus salad, tabbouleh…(you name it!) with which you can pile your plates up high, but be careful, there’s more to come.

 To top it off, the staff are all smiles and happy to chit-chat in French or English.

 PS.
-Call and book for brunch to avoid disappointment.
+Call and book for brunch to avoid disappointment!